Oct 19, 2021: Chris Sale is no stranger to pitching in crucial postseason games for the Red Sox.

 In 2010, Chris was 11-0 with a 2.01 ERA, striking out 146 and walking only 14 in 103 innings for Florida Gulf Coast University.
 He majored in criminal justice.
 That year, Sale was awarded the National NCAA Pitcher of the Year.

-In the spring of 2011, the Baseball America Prospect Handbook rated Sale as the #1 prospect in the White Sox organization.
+In 2011, Baseball America rated Sale as the #1 prospect in the White Sox organization.

 Chris has an insatiable appetite.
 But he stays very thin and bony because of super-fast metabolism.